hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hardhat.md

   * to: `https://hashscan.io/testnet/account/0.0.3996359`
 * This verifies that the account exists
 * Check that the account has a balance of HBAR
-* If does not exist, or does not have balance, you'll need to create or fund it before proceeding
+* If it does not exist, or does not have balance, you'll need to create or fund it before proceeding
   * To do so, you'll need to repeat [_Step B4: Fund several Hedera EVM accounts_](../setup/#step-b4-fund-several-hedera-evm-accounts) from the Setup section of this tutorial.

 ## Compiling smart contracts